udacity/create-your-own-adventure/english/snow/provisions.md

-You find enough food to feed an army until spring
+You find enough food to feed an army until spring.
 You are a [hero] (social.md)